codygunton/noir-public-oracle/README.md

-# Public oracle
+# Permissionless oracle

-Goal: use NOAA website as a public oracle for weather data.
+Goal: use the NOAA website as a permissionless public oracle for weather data.